Tumor necrosis factor is a protein found in the human body. Doctors link it with many inflammatory conditions, including forms of arthritis.

 Inflammatory bowel disease

 Inflammatory bowel disease (IBD) refers to a group of gastroenterological conditions.
-These include Crohn’s disease and ulcerative colitis, which together affect around 3 million adults in the U.S.
+These include Crohn’s disease and ulcerative colitis, which together affect around

 Characteristics of Crohn’s disease and ulcerative colitis are excess inflammation in the gut.
 This leads to symptoms including pain, fatigue, rectal bleeding, and diarrhea.